welcome banner

 The third rule is that there isn't any third rule.
 You can get by pretty darn well on the first two.

-Updated June 2024 Keith Kumm
+Updated Summer 2025 Keith Kumm